Actuaries: Professionals skilled in quantifying risks associated with mortality, disease, property loss.

 Inflation: An increase in price levels.

-Interest in arrears: The standard for collecting interest after a borrower has had used of borrowed funds.
+Interest in arrears: The standard for collecting interest after a borrower has had use of borrowed funds usually for a month.

 Interest rate: The rate applied to borrowed or invested funds.
 Or the rate of conversion from present to future values and vice versa.

 Internal Rate of Return (IRR): The rate of return on a series of future cash flows that brings the net present value of the cash flows to zero.